Baked, Crispy Tempeh Bacon

 A glass mason jar has been filled with a dark brown marinade.

-Step 1: Prepare the marinade
+Step 1: Prepare your marinade

-The marinade ingredients are Bragg Liquid Aminos, apple cider vinegar, avocado oil, maple syrup, and smoked paprika.
+I like to use either soy sauce or are Bragg Liquid Aminos, apple cider vinegar, avocado oil, maple syrup, and smoked paprika.

 Step 2: Slice and marinate the tempeh